CristinaPaniagua/Models2Code/README.md

 <img src="https://github.com/fernand0labra/arrowhead-papyrus-utilities/assets/70638694/5e2088c4-316c-4b0a-9a41-b59bef3116c3">
 </p>

-Once everything is installed the upgraded workspace user interface should have a new menu *Arrowhead* containing **Setup, Deployment & Validation** tags for the execution of the plugins as well as three new buttons for each of the deployment plugins as seen in the image below.
+Once everything is installed the upgraded workspace user interface should have a new menu *Arrowhead* containing **Setup, Deployment & Validation** tags for the execution of the plugins as well as three new buttons for each of the deployment plugins as seen in the left side of the image below.

 <p align="center">
     <img src="https://github.com/fernand0labra/arrowhead-papyrus-utilities/assets/70638694/8614a0b8-cbf9-4152-93d5-daca48061161" width="751" height="176"/>